This Expert Adulting Module Will:

 You will have 3 Credit Reports if you have had a school loan, credit card, car loan, or other source of credit for at least 6 months (or if someone has stolen your identity and established credit in your name).
 Once you’ve had credit, the 3 credit tracking agencies (Equifax, Experian, and TransUnion) will continue tracking you for the rest of your life.

-Your Credit Report contains information on most* credit cards, loans, and other forms of debt or credit that you have had in the last 7-10 years.
+Your Credit Report contains information on most* credit cards, loans, and other forms of debt or credit that you have had in the last 7-10 years (or longer).